Parent Communication for Teachers

 Having students keep a specific folder for parent communication is a great way to keep all that communication organized and easy for parents to find.
 You can choose to send these folders home daily if necessary, though I personally think weekly is ideal.
 This way you don’t overwhelm parents with having to check a folder every single night.

-Communication folders are a great way to keep all parent communication for teachers organized and in one place.
+Communication folders are a great way to keep all teacher-parent communication organized and in one place.
 If parents know they go home every Thursday, they know to make sure to check it each week so they don’t miss anything important!

 Raise your hand if the idea of parent teacher conferences totally terrifies you! *Raises hand* I used to get so anxious anytime I had to have a parent conference.
 I would seriously avoid them like the plague, and would feel sick to my stomach anytime a parent wanted to meet with me.